 Important: Throughout this policy, ‘student information’ means personal and health information about the student, including achievement information, foreseeable risk and wellbeing information.
-For a comprehensive view of what student information should be transferred — refer to: .
+For an overview of what student information should be transferred — refer to the (login required).

 Parent or carer consent is not required to transfer student information or records (including SSS/DCS files) to the student’s next Victorian government school.

 Transferring student information to the student’s next Victorian government school is in the best interests of our students, because it assists that next school to provide optimal education and support to the student.
 This also enables the Department to fulfil important legal obligations.

 The Department, which includes all Victorian government schools, central and regional offices, is a single legal entity.
 This means that all student records and files, including DCS/SSS files, are owned by the Department (on behalf of the State of Victoria), not individual schools, networks or school staff.
 This also means that transferring student information to the student’s next Victorian government school is a ‘use’ of that information for the same primary purposes for which it was collected, consistent with Victorian privacy law.

 Where a student is in youth justice or secure welfare custody, all Victorian government schools must transfer information through CASES21, Student Data Transfer, to Parkville College.
 The student will remain enrolled at their base school while concurrently enrolled at Parkville College for the purposes of receiving education while in custody.